If you're unsure about which service is best for you, call the Sexual Health Infolink on 1800 451 624.

 You might choose to see your current family doctor or you might look for a different doctor.
 The choice is yours.
 Everybody looks for different things in their doctor.
 You might choose a doctor based on convenience, their gender or because they specialise in a particular area.

 Most doctors require a Medicare card.
 Medicare is Australia's universal health care system, providing access to health care for all Australians.
 Without a Medicare card, you may be asked to pay the full cost of your visit to the doctor.
-More information regarding Medicare services can be found at the Department of Human Services.
+More information regarding Medicare services can be found at the

-Publicly funded sexual health services are available across NSW and provide a range of medical, counselling and health promotion services to those most at risk of HIV/AIDS and sexually transmissible infections
+sexual health services are available across NSW and provide a range of medical, counselling and health promotion services to those most at risk of HIV/AIDS and sexually transmissible infections

 Family Planning NSW is an independent, non-profit organisation.
 Family Planning NSW centres are confidential and open to everyone.
 It is advisable to make an appointment.
 Most consultations are provided at no cost or low cost.
 Family Planning NSW services include advice and supply of contraception's, pregnancy tests and counselling, pap tests, breast checks and tests and treatment for sexually transmissible infections.